-- 3. The medical record of a patient who receives urgent or immediate care, treatment, and services contains all of the following: - Time and means of arrival - Indication that the patient left against medical advice, when applicable - Conclusions reached at the termination of care, treatment, and services, including the patient's final - disposition, condition, and instructions given for follow-up care, treatment, and services - A copy of any information made available to the provider furnishing follow-up care, treatment, or services - 4.
-The hospital develops and implements policies and procedures for accurate, legible, complete, signed, dated, and timed medical record entries that are authenticated by the person responsible for providing or evaluating the service provided.
-The medical records are promptly completed, properly filed and retained, and readily accessible.
+- 3. The medical record of a patient who receives urgent or immediate care, treatment, and services contains the following: - · Time and means of arrival - Indication that the patient left against medical advice, when applicable - Conclusions reached at the termination of care, treatment, and services, including the patient's final disposition, condition, and instructions given for follow-up care, treatment, and services - · A copy of any information made available to the provider furnishing follow-up care, treatment, or services - 4.
+The critical access hospital develops and implements policies and procedures for accurate, legible, complete, signed, dated, and timed medical record entries that are authenticated by the person responsible for providing or evaluating the service provided.
+Medical records are promptly completed, systematically organized, and readily accessible.

-CoP(s): §482.24(b), §482.24(c)(1), §482.53(d), §482.53(d)(2)
+CoP(s): §482.24(b), §482.24(c)(1), §482.53(d), §482.53(d)(2), §485.638(a)(2)

-5. For psychiatric hospitals that use Joint Commission accreditation for deemed status purposes: The psychiatric hospital maintains clinical records on all patients to determine the degree and intensity of treatments, as specified in 42 CFR 482.61.

-CoP(s): §482.60(c), §482.61

-- 6. For psychiatric hospitals that use Joint Commission accreditation for deemed status purposes: The medical record contains the following information: - History of findings and treatment provided for the psychiatric condition for which the patient is hospitalized - Identification data, including the patient's legal status

-• Provisional or admitting diagnosis for the patient at the time of admission that includes the diagnoses of intercurrent diseases as well as the psychiatric diagnoses

-- · Reasons for admission, as stated by the patient and/or others significantly involved - · Social service records, including reports of interviews with patients, family members, and others; an - assessment of home plans, family attitudes, and community resource contacts; and a social history

-• When indicated, record of a complete neurological examination, recorded at the time of the admission physical examination

-· Documentation of treatment received, including all active therapeutic efforts

-• Discharge summary of the patient's hospitalization that includes recommendations from appropriate services concerning follow-up or aftercare, as well as a brief summary of the patient's condition on discharge
+- 6. For psychiatric distinct part units in critical access hospitals: The medical record reflects the degree and intensity of treatment and contains the following information: - History of findings and treatment provided for the psychiatric condition for which the patient is hospitalized - · Identification data, including the patient's legal status - Provisional or admitting diagnosis for the patient at the time of admission that includes the diagnoses of intercurrent diseases as well as the psychiatric diagnoses - · Reasons for admission, as stated by the patient and/or others significantly involved - Social service records, including reports of interviews with patients, family members, and others; an assessment of home plans, family attitudes, and community resource contacts; and a social history - When indicated, record of a complete neurological examination, recorded at the time of the admission physical examination - · Documentation of treatment received, including all active therapeutic efforts - Discharge summary of the patient's hospitalization that includes a recapitulation of the patient's hospitalization in the unit, recommendations from appropriate services concerning follow-up or aftercare, and a brief summary of the patient's condition on discharge

-CoP(s): §482.61(a), §482.61(a)(1), §482.61(a)(2), §482.61(a)(3), §482.61(a)(4), §482.61(a)(5), §482.61(c)(2), §482.61(e)
+CoP(s): §412.27(c), §412.27(c)(1), §412.27(c)(1)(i), §412.27(c)(1)(ii), §412.27(c)(1)(iii), §412.27(c)(1)(iii), §412.27(c)(1)(iv), §412.27(c)(3)(ii), §412.27(c)(5)